 Gnosis is creating the infrastructure for prediction market applications.
 Additionally, the project includes an in-house developed Dutch Exchange, multisig wallet, and robust developer tools.
 The team has a mission to make Gnosis the world’s most efficient forecasting tool while providing users with the best experience in customized information searches.

-Even with a lopsided token distribution, the team seems to hit their objectives and build quality products.
+Even with a lopsided token distribution, the team has been accomplishing their objectives and continuing to put out updates and new functionality.
 The growth of machine learning and crowdsourcing in forecast models brings the potential for Gnosis to contribute greatly to an increasingly valuable market.
+But, the recent price action shows otherwise.

 Additional Gnosis Resources